-US retail sales fall in March, second straight monthly drop
+US retail sales fell in March, second straight monthly drop

 - KeyArena renovation group strikes unique partnership with Pearl Jam, Live Nation

+Since the start of 2017, Americans have cut back on purchases at auto dealers and restaurants and bars, two major sources of sales gains in prior years.
+Sales tumbled 1.5 percent last month at auto dealers and 0.6 percent at restaurants and bars.
+It was the second straight monthly drop in sales for both categories.

 Spending at building materials stores also fell in March.
-Sales were also lower at gasoline stations, but that likely reflects lower energy prices rather than waning enthusiasm from consumers.
+And sales were lower at gasoline stations, though that likely reflected lower energy prices rather than waning enthusiasm from consumers.

-Some of the overall decline was offset by rising sales last month at department stores, clothiers and electronics outlets.
-But sales at those businesses have been sluggish over the past year.
+Some of last month’s pullback in retail sales was offset by rising purchases at department stores, clothiers and electronics outlets.
+Still, sales at those businesses have been sluggish over the past year.

 One bright spot has been online retailers, which continue to thrive.
-Sales at non-store retailers improved 0.6 percent in March and 11.9 percent during the last 12 months.
+Sales at non-store retailers improved 0.6 percent in March and have surged 11.9 percent during the last 12 months.
+More consumers are migrating away from physical stores to online outlets.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.